-The Audit Committee of our Board of Directors has engaged PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013 and is seeking ratification of such selection by our stockholders at the annual meeting.
-PricewaterhouseCoopers LLP has audited our financial statements since 1996.
-Representatives of PricewaterhouseCoopers LLP are expected to be present at the annual meeting.
+The Audit Committee of our Board of Directors has engaged Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015 and is seeking ratification of such selection by our stockholders at the annual meeting.
+Ernst & Young LLP was selected by the Audit Committee as our independent registered public accounting firm in March 2015.
+Prior to selecting Ernst & Young LLP, PricewaterhouseCoopers LLP was engaged as our independent registered public accounting firm, including for the fiscal year ended December 31, 2014.
+Representatives of Ernst & Young LLP are expected to be present at the annual meeting.
 They will have an opportunity to make a statement if they so desire and will be available to respond to appropriate questions.
+Representatives of PricewaterhouseCoopers LLP are not expected to be present at the annual meeting.

-Neither our Bylaws nor other governing documents or law require stockholder ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm.
-However, the Audit Committee is submitting the selection of PricewaterhouseCoopers LLP to our stockholders for ratification as a matter of good corporate practice.
-If our stockholders fail to ratify the selection, the Audit Committee will reconsider whether to retain PricewaterhouseCoopers LLP.
+Neither our Bylaws nor other governing documents or law require stockholder ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm.
+However, the Audit Committee is submitting the selection of Ernst & Young LLP to our stockholders for ratification as a matter of good corporate practice.
+If our stockholders fail to ratify the selection, the Audit Committee will reconsider whether to retain Ernst & Young LLP.
 Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time during the year if it determines that such a change would be in the best interests of ACADIA and our stockholders.

-To be approved, the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm must receive a "For" vote from the majority of shares present and entitled to vote either in person or by proxy.
-Abstentions will be counted toward the tabulation of votes cast on proposals presented to the stockholders and will have the same effect as negative votes.
-Broker non-votes will be counted towards a quorum, but will not be counted for any purpose in determining whether this matter has been approved.
+To be approved, the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm must receive a "For" vote from the majority of shares present in person or represented by proxy and entitled to vote on this matter at the annual meeting.
+Abstentions and broker non-votes will be counted toward a quorum for Proposal 5, and abstentions will have the same effect as "Against" votes.